KevinMartinetti/network-mesh-messenger/README.md

 - Receive a welcome message and basic usage instructions.
 - Start chatting with other connected clients in real time.

 3. Exiting the ChatClients can type /exit to leave the chat.
-A confirmation prompt will appear before the client is disconnected.